herotc/bfa.herodamage.com/plugins/gatsby-plugin-herodamage-reports/README.md

 ```

 Then implement as many templates corresponding to simulationType as needed in `src/templates/simulations/`.
-You also have to implement a `src/templates/wow-class.js` template which is used by the class index page.
+You also have to implement a `src/templates/wow-class.js` template which is used by the classes index pages.